 The Health Protection (Coronavirus, Restrictions) (England) Regulations 2020 imposes several restrictions.

-Over the last week, the police have been keen to enforce compliance, even calling out the MP Stephen Kinnock over social media for visiting his father on his birthday.
+Over recent weeks, the police have been eager to enforce compliance, even criticising the MP Stephen Kinnock over social media for paying his father a visit on his birthday.

-Given the importance of protecting the NHS, it is likely that the police may take a harder line as the crisis worsens.
+Given the importance of easing the pressure on the NHS, it is likely that the Police may adopt a tougher stance as the crisis worsens.